UPDATED: Sep 2, 2020

 *We calculated our average rate based on the following metrics: a married, 34 year old male with good credit, a 12-month history of maintaining auto insurance, a clean driving record, who owns his own home.
 Miles driven annually were based on the national average.
 The average rate was also calculated based on a financed 2015 Honda Accord with a pre-installed anti-theft device.

-Compare Auto Insurance Rates in Minneapolis, Minnesota – See How Much You Can Save
+Compare Auto Insurance Rates in Minneapolis, Minnesota – Type Your Local ZIP Code into the Quote Box to See How Much You Can Save